Presenter Script | Logistics Exception Recovery

 Say this exactly

 The systems already know that exceptions happen.
 The harder problem is deciding the best next move before the SLA breach, the margin hit, and the customer issue all happen together.
-Redis is the operational context layer that makes that decision possible inside the latency budget.
+Redis Iris is the context engine — the operational context layer that makes that decision possible inside the latency budget.

 Now let me show you the live exception where that architecture matters.